lgmgeo/liftoverSV/README.md

 | chr2  |  321681  |    G               |  G.                             | PASS   | EVENT=single_breakend

+## Tests
+A set of tests is included to ensure the correct functioning of liftoverSV. <br>
+The test scripts are located in the tests/liftoverSV/ directory. <br> <br>

+Running them after installation or before submitting changes is recommended to verify that everything works as expected.

 ## SV representation in VCF files
 cf https://samtools.github.io/hts-specs/VCFv4.4.pdf</br>
 See section 3: "INFO keys used for structural variants"